pliddy-com/recipes-next/README.md

 Additionally, there is one other content type in the system:

-- `Taxonomy`.
-A Taxonomy is a collection of tags.
+- `Taxonomy`: A Taxonomy is a collection of tags.
 The Taxonomy is used to generate custom grouped collections of Recipe content.
 A Taxonomy can also be used as the child of a taxonomy to define sub-groups within the parent taxonomy.

   <img src="src/assets/taxonomy.png" alt="taxonomy content definition"/>